Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Methods

-To compare our method, we employ FBP with a Hann filter (with cut-off at 80\% of normalized maximal frequency) and gradient-based maximum likelihood (ML) reconstruction.
-The FBP is calculated with our in-house software based on the \textit{Reconstruction Toolkit} (\cite{Rit2014}) whose projectors are parallelized on GPU.
-The ML optimization is performed with \textit{SciPy}'s (\cite{2020SciPy-NMeth}) L-BFGS-B implementation without bound conditions or regularization.
-The loss and gradient computations from Eq. \ref{eq:loss} and Eq. \ref{eq:optimization} are calculated with the adapted \textit{Parallelproj} projectors (see Subsection \ref{subsec:Parallelproj}) as well as the explicit gradient formula.
-We choose 100 iterations for ML optimization, which poses a good trade-off between image quality and reconstruction time in initial results: The norm of the gradients at the end of optimization calculates to an average of approx. \( 1.2 \cdot 10^{-7} \,(\pm 4.2 \cdot 10^{-8}) \) and an average pixel value change of approx. 0.6\% for subsequent reconstructed images, which implies sufficient convergence.
+To compare our approach to conventional methods, we employ FBP with a Hann filter (cut-off at 80\% of normalized maximal frequency) and gradient-based maximum likelihood (ML) reconstruction.
+The FBP is calculated with our in-house software based on the \textit{Reconstruction Toolkit}\cite{Rit2014}.
+The ML optimization is performed with \textit{SciPy}'s\cite{2020SciPy-NMeth} L-BFGS-B implementation.
+The ML baseline is run until convergence (norm of gradient $\leq 10^{-8}$) or with a maximal number of 400 iterations.
+A supervised deep learning approach with the same architecture is trained with the $\mathcal{L}_2$ loss with respect to the reference FBP images.
+This can be interpreted as the best-case deep learning approach for Experiment A. As an additional comparison, we include a DIP baseline.
+Since DIP is optimized per image, we evaluate it on 10 random representative test slices only.
+We frame this comparison as illustrative since $n=10$ does not support robust quality statistics.